Gene-Edited immune cells take on stomach and colon cancers

 Summary

-This study tested a new treatment for people with advanced gastrointestinal cancers (like stomach, colon, or pancreatic cancer) that had spread and stopped responding to standard therapy.
-Doctors took immune cells from each patient's tumor, used CRISPR gene editing to remove a gene called CISH (which can slow down immune attack), and then infused the boosted cells back into the patient.
-The goal was to see if this approach was safe and could shrink tumors.
-The trial involved 23 participants and was completed.
+This trial tested a new treatment for people with advanced gastrointestinal cancers that had spread and stopped responding to standard therapy.
+Doctors removed immune cells from patients' tumors, used CRISPR gene editing to boost their cancer-fighting ability, and then infused them back.
+The study involved 23 participants and aimed to find the safest dose and measure tumor shrinkage.

 Disclaimer